Jeff Green NBA Playoffs Player Props: Nuggets vs. Timberwolves

 Jeff Green Insights vs. the Timberwolves

-- This season, he's put up 4.6% of the Nuggets' attempted field goals, as he's averaging 5.9 per contest.
+- This season, Jeff Green has made 2.9 shots per game, which adds up to 4.5% of his team's total makes.

-- Green's opponents, the Timberwolves, have one of the NBA's fastest tempos, ranking seventh with 104 possessions per game, while his Nuggets rank 27th in possessions per game with 99.5.
+- Green's Nuggets average 99.5 possessions per game, which ranks 27th among NBA teams, while the Timberwolves are one of the league's fastest, ranking seventh with 104 possessions per contest.

-- On defense, the Timberwolves have conceded 115.8 points per contest, which is 18th-best in the league.
+- The Timberwolves allow 115.8 points per contest, 18th-ranked in the league.

-- Allowing 44.7 rebounds per contest, the Timberwolves are the 22nd-ranked squad in the NBA.
+- The Timberwolves are the 22nd-ranked squad in the league, giving up 44.7 rebounds per game.

 Jeff Green vs. the Timberwolves